This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

 Step 6.
 Train the ML model

 Expand the Modeling tab, then drag and drop the Random Forest node onto the canvas.
 Connect the Type node to the Random Forest node.
-The Random Forest node will automatically be renamed Churn.
+The Random Forest node will automatically be renamed Risk.

 Right-click on the Random Forest node and click Run.
-When the execution is done, you will see a new golden nugget-like Churn node added to the canvas.
+When the execution is done, you will see a new golden nugget-like Risk node added to the canvas.

-Right-click on the new Churn golden nugget node and choose Preview to inspect the output results.
+Right-click on the new Risk golden nugget node and choose Preview to inspect the output results.

 Step 7.
 Evaluate the results

 Expand the Outputs tab, then drag and drop an analysis node onto the canvas.
-Connect the Churn golden nugget node to the Analysis node.
+Connect the Risk golden nugget node to the Analysis node.
 Right-click on the Analysis node and click Run.

-From the Outputs tab on the right, double-click on the analysis output (analysis of [Churn]) to gain insight into the accuracy of the results.
+From the Outputs tab on the right, click on the "eye" icon next to analysis of [Risk] to gain insight into the accuracy of the results.

 Click on Return to flow to go back.

 Expand the Graphs tab, then drag and drop the Evaluation node onto the canvas.
-Connect the Churn golden nugget node with the Evaluation node.
-The Evaluation node will automatically be renamed $R-Churn.
+Connect the Risk golden nugget node with the Evaluation node.
+The Evaluation node will automatically be renamed $R-Risk.
 Right-click on the node and click Run.

 Summary

-This tutorial demonstrates a small example of creating a predictive machine learning model on IBM SPSS Modeler on IBM Cloud Pak for Data.
+This tutorial demonstrated a small example of creating a predictive machine learning model on IBM SPSS Modeler on IBM Cloud Pak for Data.
 It went over importing the data into the project and the modeler flow, and preparing the data for modeling, then over the steps of choosing an appropriate algorithm for the data and training a prediction model.
-The last step was about how to visualize and evaluate the results of the trained model.
+The last step explained how to visualize and evaluate the results of the trained model.